This post may contain affiliate links. See our disclosure policy.

-Onion rings are the perfect, flavorful, quick, healthy[ish] snack, especially when made in the air fryer.
-They come out just as crispy as they do when deep fried but with a fraction the oil.
+Onion rings are a perfect, flavorful, quick, healthy[ish] snack, especially when made in the air fryer.
+They come out just as crispy as they do when deep fried, but with a fraction the oil.
 This has quickly become one of our all-time favorite air fryer recipes.
 Try it and you will see why!

 Air Fried vs Actual Fried Onion Rings

 The obvious difference between frying onion rings and air frying them is that regular onion rings are submersed in oil to fry.
 Air fryer onion rings use MUCH less oil, but can get just as crispy!
 Regular onion rings can simply be dipped in batter and put straight into the oil, but trying to do this in an air fryer will make a big mess.
 For air fryer onion rings, you always need to coat them with breadcrumbs after dipping the rings in batter.
 This will help hold everything together and keep the batter from dripping off into your air fryer.